 Hearing loss caused by conditions affecting the outer or middle ear is generally referred to as “conductive hearing loss”.
 Conductive hearing loss can often be treated with medical intervention or surgery.

 Middle ear infections: Colds and upper respiratory infections can often cause fluid accumulation in the middle ear.
 Sometimes this fluid may become infected causing pain and discomfort.
-Presence of fluid in the middle ear can prevent the eardrum from moving easily, which prevents sound from being transmitted effectively through the middle ear therefore causing hearing loss.
+Presence of fluid in the middle ear can prevent the eardrum from moving easily, which prevents sound from being transmitted effectively through the middle ear, therefore causing hearing loss.
 Middle ear infections are most common among children and, although they are often temporary, chronic ear infections are problematic.
 Chronic ear infections can prevent a child from hearing in school or prevent them from hearing certain sounds while learning language.
 If you or your child have problems with ear infections it is important to contact your primary care doctor or an ear, nose, and throat physician.

 Hearing loss due to conditions affecting the inner ear is generally referred to as “sensorineural hearing loss”.
 Sensorineural hearing loss is generally permanent and cannot be medically corrected.

 Noise induced hearing loss: Loud noise is one of many factors which can affect our hearing every day.
 Noise induced hearing loss is a product of how loud a sound is as well as how long it is listened to.
-According to the Occupational Safety and Health Administration an 90dB sound can be listened to for up to eight hours before it damages hearing, as the level of the sound increases the amount of time it can be listened to safely decreases significantly.
+According to the Occupational Safety and Health Administration, an 90dB sound can be listened to for up to eight hours before it damages hearing, as the level of the sound increases the amount of time it can be listened to safely decreases significantly.
 Although it is hard to parse out which factors (age, noise, etc) have specifically caused one’s hearing loss, it is still very important to protect your hearing when around loud noise.
 See our hearing protection page to learn about a variety of ways to protect your hearing.

-Ototoxicity: This term refers to medication which can have harmful effects on the inner ear and therefore on one’s hearing ability.
+Ototoxicity: This term refers to medication that can have harmful effects on the inner ear and therefore on one’s hearing ability.
 Many chemotherapeutic drugs as well as aminoglycosides are ototoxic.
 If you are taking a drug that can be harmful to the inner ear it is important to have your hearing monitored so that any changes in hearing status may be reported to your doctor and managed accordingly.

 Sudden sensorineural hearing loss: This type of hearing loss is rapid in onset, as opposed to gradual in onset like presbycusis or noise induced hearing loss.
 There are many causes of sudden sensorineural hearing loss, one being viruses.
-Regardless of what the cause may be it is important to seek immediate medical attention if you experience a sudden hearing loss.
+Regardless of what the cause may be, it is important to seek immediate medical attention if you experience a sudden hearing loss.

 Types of Hearing Loss